Clinkle/objective-c-style-guide/README.md

 Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`.

 [Ownership-qualifying compiler directives](http://clang.llvm.org/docs/AutomaticReferenceCounting.html#ownership-qualification) like `__weak` put the directive before the normal type declaration.
-This is not consistent with Apple's guidelines, but we find it makes refactoring or searching with regexes more consistent.
+This is not consistent with Apple’s guidelines, but we find it makes refactoring or searching with regexes more consistent.

 ```objc
 __weak typeof(self) weakSelf = self;